West Texas A&M’s Buffalo Stadium construction update

 “I think that’s part of the success story that comes with this.
 They know this is an important part to WT and the community and they’ve really stepped up to the plate and made things happen,” said Pena.

-Even though it’s just a new stadium, Pena says it symbolizes not only excitement, but big things for the future.
+Even though it is just a new stadium, Pena said it symbolizes not only excitement but big things for the future.

 “From concession teams to food service, athletics, every component.
 They’re all in line and ready to hit the ground running.
 I think this is the start of a new beginning here at WT,” said Pena.